NicoG96/The-Software-Engineering-Interview/README.md

 ### Load Balancing

-- Improves responsiveness and availability of applications, websites, databases
+Load balancers improve the responsiveness and availability of applications, websites, databases, etc by distributing the load across a host of servers.
-  - Keeps track of service health using periodic healthchecks
-- Can be placed between:

-  - Client and webserver
-  - Web server and app server
-  - App server and database server

-- Clusters of LBs can be formed to improve redundancy
-  - Each of the LBs health checks one another
-  - If one were to fail, then the healthy node takes over (green/blue stack)
+#### Redundancy

+Load balancers introduce a single point of failure and need to be engineered correctly to continue handling requests in the event of a failure.

+##### Active-passive

+In this schema, one load balancer is kept as the active node while a secondary node is on stand-by at all times, ready to replace the active node if it were to fail.
+The secondary node sends occasional health checks to the primary node to ensure it is still alive.

+##### Active-active

+As the name implies, this schema has 2 active load balancers.
+TODO

 #### Routing methods <!-- omit in toc -->